trakio/mongo-lock/README.md

 $ gem install mongo-lock
 ```

-Build you indexes on any collection that is going to hold locks:
+Build your indexes on any collection that is going to hold locks:

 ```ruby
 Mongo::Lock.ensure_indexes # Will use the collection provided to #configure